Ziver/hal/README.md

 - **Raspberry Pi**, GPIO connected sensors

-The project is currently in alpha state, as such things will change and break.
+The project is currently in alpha state, and as such things will change and break.

 ### Screenshots
 ![](screenshot_01.jpg)